-US and Canada:
+USA and Canada:

 UK and Ireland:

-Would you like to find a piano teacher/pedagogue to help you learn in the best way possible or an amazing pianist to inspire you with their playing?
+Think about what you are looking for.
+Would you like to find a piano teacher/pedagogue to help you learn in the best way possible or a fantastic pianist to inspire you with their playing?

-A pianist teacher should have a piano pedagogy certification and/or a College or University degree that includes piano pedagogy and have experience working with young children, if the lessons are for your child.
+A pianist teacher should have a piano pedagogy certification and/or a College or University degree that includes piano pedagogy and have experience working with young children if the lessons are for your child.

-For advanced students aiming for a career as a pianist; a teacher who is a skilled performing pianist and whose students regularly participate in festivals, competitions, exams and recitals is preferable.
+For advanced students aiming for a career as a pianist, a teacher who is a skilled performing pianist and whose students regularly participate in festivals, competitions, exams, and recitals is preferable.

 After you have a list of possible piano teachers, try to find out as much as possible about the teacher before the meeting.
 Maybe it is possible to attend a recital with the teachers' students?

 When you call your prospective piano teachers, ask a few initial questions before you make an appointment.
 If you hear things you do not like, you can politely say you will think about it.

 Set up an appointment after asking a few questions, like:

-And you need to meet the teacher for this.
+And it would be best if you met the teacher for this.
 Then, and only then, ask for the price of the piano lessons.

 If they are cheaper than expected, happy news!
-If the lessons are more than you can afford and you really like the teacher, ask for other arrangements, maybe the teacher offers group lessons, or even a shorter lesson.
+If the lessons are more than you can afford and you really like the teacher, ask for other arrangements, maybe the teacher offers group lessons or even a shorter lesson.

 For a beginner child, a professional piano teacher may want to assess the student's aptitude for learning with a short lesson.